-To enhance creditworthiness and prudent financial management, the Agency is committed to systematic capital planning, and long-term financial planning.
-Evidence of this commitment to long term capital planning is demonstrated through adoption and periodic adjustment of the Agency's Ten Year Capital Improvement Plan (TYCIP) identifying the benefits, costs and method of funding each capital improvement planned for the succeeding ten years.
-Capital projects included in the TYCIP are typically first identified in the Agency's long term planning documents, amongst them the Wastewater Facilities Master Plan, Asset Management Plan, Recycled Water Program Strategy, and Integrated Resources Plan.
+To achieve the highest practical credit ratings and endorse prudent financial management, the Agency is committed to systematic capital planning, and long-term financial planning.
+Evidence of this commitment to long term capital planning is demonstrated through adoption and periodic adjustment of the Agency's Ten Year Forecast identifying the benefits, costs and method of funding each capital improvement planned for the succeeding ten years.
+Capital projects included in the Ten Year Forecast are typically first identified in the Agency's long term planning documents, amongst them the Wastewater Facilities Master Plan, Asset Management Plan, Recycled Water Program Strategy, and Integrated Water Resources Plan.